andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/displaying-data-with-nsfetchedresultscontroller-and-swift.md

     // ...
 }</pre>

 You may be asking, &#8220;Where will you set this NSManagedObjectContext reference?&#8221;.
-I&#8217;m employing a pattern that I&#8217;ve found successful in the past: I assign it when the finishes launching through the AppDelegate&#8217;s `application:didFinishLaunchingWithOptions` method.
+I'm employing a pattern that I've found successful in the past: I assign it when the finishes launching through the AppDelegate's `application:didFinishLaunchingWithOptions` method.
 [More on this, shortly][7]&#8230;

-For now, know that we&#8217;re counting on that [later step][7] to take place, since `context` is defined as an implicitly unwrapped optional.
+For now, know that we're counting on that [later step][7] to take place, since `context` is defined as an implicitly unwrapped optional.

 <a name="create-nsfetchedresultscontroller" class="jump-target"></a>

 #### Create and configure NSFetchedResultsController instance

 Next, we need to create and configure an `NSFetchedResultsController` instance.
-Here&#8217;s a bit of code with comments to follow:
+Here's a bit of code with comments to follow:

 <pre class="lang:swift decode:true mark:11-19" title="Create and Configure NSFetchedResultsController" >public class MainViewController: UIViewController, UITableViewDataSource, UITableViewDelegate, NSFetchedResultsControllerDelegate {